24 August 2026 · Response

 The first 48 hours

-- Read the notice: scope, tax type and periods covered.
+- Read the notice carefully: the scope, tax type and periods actually covered, not what you assume it covers.

-- Appoint a single, informed point of contact.
+- Appoint a single, informed point of contact so the FTA gets one consistent voice throughout.

-- Gather exactly what is requested and check it is complete.
+- Gather exactly what is requested and check the set is complete before anything is sent.

 Answer well, challenge if needed

-- Answer in writing, precisely, to the point asked.
+- Answer in writing wherever possible, precisely, and strictly to the point actually asked.

-- Do not speculate or volunteer unrequested information.
+- Do not speculate or volunteer information beyond what was requested.

-- If assessed unfairly, file for reconsideration in time.
+- If assessed unfairly, file for reconsideration within the statutory window rather than letting it lapse.

 Related guides